 Consider your profile as a teaser.
 Tempt someone to look at your profile.
 But think carefully about including your interests.
 These can be shared over subsequent messages or face to face meetings.
 Like in a date – we used to have them back in the day.
 Don’t mention your income or where you work.
 Choose whether you need to say what you do for a job.
 Be aware of sounding needy and lonely in your profile.
 It makes you perfect prey for scammers looking to hook you into their scams.

 Do not post personal information, such as phone numbers, on dating sites.
 Look at the backgrounds in any pictures that you post.
 Do they include, for example, the number on your front door or your company logo?
 It is great to be out and proud, and I’d firmly encourage that.
 But it potentially could leave you more open to fraud or a hate crime if you disclose too much personal information.
-Brain asked me to add the previous line, and I understand why it is useful to be wary of posting too much personal information.
+Brian asked me to add the previous line, and I understand why it is useful to be wary of posting too much personal information.

 4 Long-distance lover

 Think about the practicalities of anyone contacting you from several thousand miles away.
 A common scam is that they eventually arrange to visit you but need money to pay travel costs.
 And just to complicate issues, it’s possible for a scammer to fake their location, so you think they are in central London, or Newcastle upon Tyne.
 And they are in Bulgaria.
 Or Norfolk, the dating fraud capital of England and Wales, according to Which?

 They might say their work or studies take them elsewhere in the world.
 They say that they may be coming back soon, and, of course, to wait for them because they can’t wait to meet you.
 Brian told me he was told this over and over again.

 Sharing your personal info